sebsto/amplify-ios-getting-started/07_cleanup.md

 ## Key Concepts

-Shared Backend - it is common to have multiple front end applications sharing a common backend.
-For example, you might have a tvOS, Android, iOS, and web frtont end all sharing the same API, database, storage, and user authentication.
+Shared Backend - it is common to have multiple front end applications sharing a common backend in one single AWS account.
+For example, you might have a tvOS, Android, iOS, and web frontends, all sharing the same API, database, storage, and user authentication.

 # Implementation

 ## Share your Backend Between Multiple Projects

-Amplify makes it easy to share a single backend between multiple front end application.
+Amplify makes it easy to share a single backend between multiple front end applications.

 In a terminal, navigate to your other project directory and **execute the following command**: